“Plug-in hybrids don’t add up”

 Practically every day I see Mitsubishi Outlander PHEVs dawdling along Tottenham Court Road with fumes trailing out of the exhaust pipe.
 These people have paid a high price for a car that offers zero-emission capability, their choice has required scarce materials to be shipped around the globe - no doubt on a series of fume-belching container ships - and yet they’ve charged the car so little, it can’t even manage to use electric-only power when bumbling through a city centre at 15mph.

 What’s even more bonkers is the amount of money drivers are potentially wasting on pointless plug-in hybrids.
-The Hyundai Ioniq is a great test case to prove the point as it’s available in hybrid, plug-in hybrid and pure electric forms.
+The Hyundai Ioniq is a great test case to prove the point as it’s available as a 'self-charging hybrid', plug-in hybrid and in pure electric forms.
 Go for a Hyundai Ioniq Hybrid Premium and it’ll set you back £283 per month.
 The Ioniq Electric Premium, meanwhile, is £349 per month.
 The Ioniq Plug-in Hybrid Premium, however, is a frankly obscene £423 per month (all on a 37-month PCP finance contract with a £4,000 deposit and 10,000-mile-per-year allowance).

 While the plug-in hybrid Ioniq can muster only 39 miles of electric range, the all-electric model can cover up to 194 miles per charge.
 Worse than this, the plug-in hybrid is slower, requiring 10.6 seconds to accelerate to 62mph compared with just 9.9 seconds for the electric model.
 All for £2,684 extra over the course of three years.